What do you think about those success stories where one guy goes from “rags to riches”? I hate them.

 - Your best family life would look like

-Be as specific as you can.
+Be as specific as you can to achieve success in life and business.
 But you might say: “Ok, but maybe in 10 years my goals might change”.
 And you are right.
-We are always adapting, evolving and probably reinventing ourselves.
+We are always adapting, evolving, and probably reinventing ourselves.
 And when this happens, you can always change course.
 But at least you know where you’re going.
 And when you encounter some obstacles in life, you’ll know how to get back on track.

 Finally: The Most Important Advice for Success in any Area of Life

 Here’s the simplest and most efficient way to become the person you want to become.
 Find a person (or several people) who already live the life you want, who already know what you want to know.
 And then ask them to teach you.